 Turns out not every authentic, traditional coffee house has to look like an authentic, traditional coffee house.

-As such, it has a touch of the marvellous Mrs Maisel about it, particularly in the faded pink and yellow stripes of the ceiling, the tall windows, and mirrored walls.
+The location has a touch of The Marvellous Mrs Maisel about it, particularly in the faded pink and yellow stripes of the ceiling, the tall windows, and mirrored walls.
 No dusky niches in Café Prückel.

 If you do miss that turn-of-the-century flair, go through to the side away from the Ring boulevard.
-That part has more of a wood and wicker feel, with an Art Nouveau ceiling decorated in golden foliage.
+That part has more of a wood and wicker feel, with a restored Jugendstil ceiling decorated with golden foliage.

-My coffee (a melange) was excellent, the service a touch more friendly than in the very traditionalist of traditional cafés.
-The menu rivals that of a restaurant, but you can,of course, get your cakes and pastries.
+My coffee was excellent, the service a touch more friendly than in the very traditionalist of traditional cafés (a waiter once talked with me about the weather…be still my beating English heart).
+The menu rivals that of a restaurant, but you can, of course, get your cakes and pastries.

 How to get to Café Prückel

-On the east side of the old town centre, the Prückel sits next to Stubentor, a station served by the U3 subway line, the 2 tram and the 3A and 74A buses.
+On the east side of the old town, the Prückel sits next to Stubentor, a station served by the U3 subway line, the 2 tram and the 3A and 74A buses.

 Stubentor means Stuben-gate and hints at the historical function of the location – you even see part of the old city walls across the square from the coffee house.